 - At least 21 of the credits must be in physics;

-- At least half of the total credits must be for a letter grade, and the GPA must be at least 3.0.
+- At least 21 of the total credits must be for a letter grade, and the GPA must be at least 3.0.
 The Graduate Program Director must provide approval before a course may be taken as Pass/Fail;

 - A maximum of 6 credits of graduate-level coursework taken at another institution can be transferred to the UMass M.S. program.
 Courses taken as Pass/Fail cannot be transferred and the minimum grade for transferable credits is a B. There are important other limitations to how the transferred credits can be used: please see Graduate School's Graduate Student Handbook for more details (see part b on transfer credit policies).